sweetparadize/Read-me./README.md

  °⑅

  BYI (╥_╥) :  I tell kms/kys jokes , swear ( sometimes ) , have mood swings , Mentally ill/srs ,  Minor . under 18 , get defensive easily if made uncomfortable.
+IMPORTANT : some of the media i like contains dark content, however I do not condone, excuse, or support any of these behaviors in reality.

  °⑅